Marius-450/anisha/README.md

     :param fill: The color to fill the rectangle.
 Can be a hex value for a color or ``None`` for transparent.
     :param outline: The outline of the rectangle.
 Must be a hex value for a color.
-    :param stroke: Thickness of the lines drawn, in pixels
+    :param stroke: Thickness of the lines drawn, in pixels.
-    :param stroke: Used for the outline.
 Will not change the outer bound size set by ``width`` and ``height``.
     :param anim_mode : "vertical", "horizontal" or "circular". default "circular"
     :param colors : Number of colors used in the bitmap and palette. default 128